Aluma/your-weather-app/README.md

 # your-weather-app

 This is a simple JavaScript ES6+ PWA (Progressive Web Application) weather app that takes a city name and returns the current weather for that city by using the openweathermap API.
 I have consciously chosen to make this app minimal.
-There are no libraries, frameworks, tests, task runners, build tools, etc.
+There are no libraries (unless you want to count FontAwesome), frameworks, tests, task runners, build tools, etc.

 Tech used: